scottgal/mostlylucidweb/Mostlylucid/Markdown/lucidresume-evidence-filler.md

 gap                no supported value
 ```

-Do not collapse `gap` into an empty model response or a generic error.
-It is a
-successful finding: the source data cannot currently answer the field.
-Equally,
-do not preselect model-derived answers merely because they passed structural
-validation.
-The user should see the proposed value and the evidence which caused
-it to appear.

-### Keep Filling Separate From Submission
+`gap` is not a model failure.
+It means the published career record cannot answer
+the question.
+A proposal is not preselected merely because it is well formed,
+and filling remains separate from submission.
+The extension can place a reviewed

-Writing a reviewed value into a control is one operation.
-Submitting a legal or
+value into a control, but it cannot make a legal or commercial declaration on
-commercial declaration is another.
-The extension dispatches normal `input` and
-`change` events so the host page notices the edit, but it has no submit command.
-That boundary makes the feature assistance rather than autonomous action.

-## First Build a Fact Catalogue

-The extension does not hand the complete YAML document to the model and ask it
-to make sense of everything.
-It first produces a bounded catalogue containing:

-- the résumé owner's name and contact details from the human header;
-- named entities such as roles and projects;
-- accepted claims which still have current evidence;
-- the concepts supported by those claims;
+the person's behalf.

+Before Gemini sees anything, the JobML record is reduced to a bounded fact
+catalogue: identity data, accepted claims, their supported concepts and the
-- and the original human prose behind valid evidence references.
+original human prose behind current evidence references.
+Drift removes the

-This distinction fixed a real defect during review.
-My first implementation
-rejected a stale prose passage but still admitted its parent claim and concepts
-to the catalogue.
-That meant the long prose answer was unavailable, yet the
-model could still use the stale claim for a short answer.

-The corrected rule is:
+passage and everything which depends on it from that catalogue:

 ```typescript
 const validProse = evidence.flatMap((item, index) => {